awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 Account Factory enables you to create pre\-approved baselines and configuration options for accounts in your organization\.
 You can configure and provision new accounts through AWS Service Catalog\.

 On the Account Factory page, you can view the Amazon VPC configuration options available to your end users when they provision new accounts\.
-You can see a list of organizational units \(OUs\) with their allow list status\.
-By default, all OUs are on the allow list for accounts to be provisioned under them\.
+You can see a list of organizational units \(OUs\) and their **allow list** status\.
+By default, all OUs are on the allow list, which means that accounts can be provisioned under them\.
 You can disable certain OUs for account provisioning through AWS Service Catalog\.

 **To configure Amazon VPC settings in Account Factory**

 1. As a central cloud administrator, sign into the AWS Control Tower console with administrator permissions in the master account\.

-1. To modify these settings, choose **Edit**\.
+1. From the left side of the dashboard, select **Account Factory** to navigate to the Account Factory network configuration page\.
+There you can see the default network settings displayed\.
+To edit, select **Edit** and view the editable version of your Account Factory network configuration settings\.

-1. On the Edit Account Factory network configuration page, you can edit your Account Factory network configuration settings\.
-Choose the appropriate VPC configuration options for new accounts\.
+1. You can modify the each field of the default settings as needed\.
+Choose the VPC configuration options you'd like to establish for all new Account Factory accounts that your end users may create, and enter these settings into the fields:

-1. Choose **disabled** or **enabled** to create a public subnet in Amazon VPC\.
++ Choose **disabled** or **enabled** to create a public subnet in Amazon VPC\.
 By default, the internet\-accessible subnet is disallowed\.

-1. Choose the maximum number of private subnets in Amazon VPC from the list\.
-By default, 0 is selected\.
-The allowed maximum number of private subnets are 2\.
++ Choose the maximum number of private subnets in Amazon VPC from the list\.
+By default, 1 is selected\.
+The maximum number of private subnets allowed is 2\.

-1. Enter the range of addresses for creating your account VPCs\.
-The value must be in the form of classless inter\-domain routing \(CIDR\) block \(for example, `10.0.0.0/16`\)\.
-This is the primary CIDR block for your the VPC that will be created in your Account Factory provisioned account\.
-Note that your provisioned account VPCs might overlap in address ranges\.
++  Enter the range of IP addresses for creating your account VPCs\.
+The value must be in the form of a classless inter\-domain routing \(CIDR\) block \(for example, the default is `172.31.0.0/16`\)\.
+This CIDR block provides the overall range of subnet IP addresses for the VPC that Account Factory creates for your account\.
+Within your VPC, subnets are assigned automatically from the range you specify, and they are equal in size\.
+By default, subnets within your VPC do not overlap\.
+However, subnet IP address ranges in the VPCs of all your provisioned accounts could overlap\.

-1. Choose a Region or all the Regions for creating a VPC when an account is provisioned\.
++ Choose a region or all the regions for creating a VPC when an account is provisioned\.
+By default all available regions are selected\.

-1. From the list, choose the number of Availability Zones to configure subnets for in each VPC\.
++ From the list, choose the number of Availability Zones to configure subnets for in each VPC\.
+The default and recommended number is 3\.

-1. Choose **Save**\.
++ Choose **Save**\.

 ### Unmanaging a Member Account<a name="unmanage-account"></a>